 If you don’t already have a strong system in place for this, here are five tips to help you get started:

-1. Sit down and create a list of everything you have a staff member do, starting from the moment the job offer is extended.
+Start at the beginning.
+Sit down and map out everything a staff member needs to do from the moment the job offer is extended.
+Think through each step, big and small, so nothing gets missed.

 50% Complete